-Problem 10.20.
-Let G be a graph with n vertices and m edges. and let u and v be arbitrary vertices of G. Describe an algorithm that accomplishes each of the following assuming G is represented using an adjacency matrix.
+Problem 10.21.
+Let G be a graph with n vertices and m edges and let u and v be arbitrary vertices of G. Describe an algorithm that accomplishes each of the following assuming G is represented using an adjacency matrix.
 Then give a tight bound on the worst-case complexity of the algorithm.
 Your bounds might be based on n, m, deg(u), and/or deg(v).

-- (a) Determine the degree of u. - (b) Determine whether or not edge (u, v) is in the graph. - (c) Iterate over the neighbors of u (and doing something for each neighbor, but don't worry about what). - (d) Add an edge between u and v.
+- (a) Determine the degree of u. - (b) Determine whether or not edge (u, v) is in the graph. - (c) Iterate over the neighbors of u (and doing something for each neighbor, but don't worry about what and assume it takes constant time for each neighbor). - (d) Add an edge between u and v.

-Problem 10.21.
-Repeat Problem 10.20, but this time assume that G is represented using adjacency lists.
+Problem 10.22.
+Repeat Problem 10.21, but this time assume that G is represented using adjacency lists.

-- (a) Determine the degree of u. - (b) Determine whether or not edge (u, v) is in the graph. - (c) Iterate over the neighbors of u (and doing something for each neighbor, but don't worry about what). - (d) Add an edge between u and v. - Problem 10.22. (a) List several advantages that the adjacency matrix representation has over the adjacency list representation. - (b) List several advantages that the adjacency list representation has over the adjacency matrix representation.
+- (a) Determine the degree of u. - (b) Determine whether or not edge (u, v) is in the graph. - (c) Iterate over the neighbors of u (and doing something for each neighbor, but don't worry about what). - (d) Add an edge between u and v. - Problem 10.23. (a) List several advantages that the adjacency matrix representation has over the adjacency list representation. - (b) List several advantages that the adjacency list representation has over the adjacency matrix representation.

-Selected Solutions
+Exercise Solutions